levibotelho/levibotelho.github.io/_posts/2014-01-26-how-can-is-outperform-as.markdown

 title: ! '[C#] How can is outperform as?'
 category: Development
 tags: [c#, clr, performance]
+description: For performance reasons, the as keyword is usually favoured over the is keyword when checking that a variable is of a specific type.
+However there is a case where is turns out to be the significantly faster option.
 comments: true
 share: true
 redirect_from: "/c-how-can-is-outperform-as/"